Visser frames for sublogics of $\mathbf{IL}$: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the logic $\IL$, sublogics of it, and two relational semantics: Veltman frames and simplified Veltman frames.
+In this section, we introduce the logic $\IL$, sublogics of $\IL$, and two relational semantics: Veltman frames and Visser frames.
 Then, we introduce and prove several basic properties for these logics and frames.

 The language of interpretability logics consists of propositional variables $p, q, r,\cdots$, the logical constants $\top$, $\bot$, the connectives $\to$, $\lor$, $\land$, and the modal operators $\Box$ and $\rhd$.
 The modal formulas are given by